Temporary Food Facilities

 A temporary food facility permit must be obtained by the food vendor a minimum of one week before the event.
 An organizers permit must be obtained by the promoter a minimum of 2 weeks before the event.
 The operational requirements for food vendors and organizers are detailed in the document titled "City of Long Beach Temporary Food Facility Requirements."

 Free training is provided on a monthly basis (Jan-Dec) every 1st Thursday of the month from 3:00pm-5:00pm for food vendors and organizers.
 The training details the items the health inspector checks, in addition to food handling, storage, & temperature requirements and food booth construction.
-Contact Claro Rufo at 562-570-4142 for a schedule.
+See below for the current schedule and contact Claro Rufo at 562-570-4142 for additional information/questions.

 See associated links listed below for applications and requirements.